tobemo/SPAI_project_2019_group1/README.md

 3. Choose the right 'Selected exporter' for the platform of choice, and open it in an IDE by clicking on 'Save and Open in IDE'.
 4. Compile and run in IDE.

-//Offline noise reduction
+//Note on the offline noise reduction
--The Matlab file has comments describing all the different variables -We have two different enhanced signals for part 3a, an MWF output which has some musical noise and a cepstral smoothing output which has no noise but the speech is less clear
+- The Matlab file has comments describing all the different variables
+- We have two different enhanced signals for part 3a, an MWF output which has some musical noise and a cepstral smoothing output which has no noise but the speech is less clear
 - Both signals have high noise for a small duration in the beginning